Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 The success of the World Hearing Day campaign

-In 2017, the World Health Assembly adopted a decision on the prevention of deafness, highlighting hearing care and hearing loss as public health concerns.
+In 2017, the World Health Assembly (WHO) adopted a decision on the prevention of deafness, highlighting hearing care and hearing loss as public health concerns.
 This resolution urges the World Health Organization and its member states to advocate annually via World Hearing Day on the 3rd of March.

 Prevention of hearing disability